Nielspace/Learning-DataScience/README.md

 # About This Repository

-Learning DataScience is tutorial repository teaching you how to learning the fundamental concepts of data science.
+Learning Data science is tutorial repository teaching you how to learning the fundamental concepts of data science.
 Ofcourse learning anything new will take time and mastering it may take years as well.
 The key point is to be consistent and to record your progress month by month.